help-me-mom/ng-mocks/docs/articles/extra/quick-start.md

 sidebar_label: Quick start
 ---

-Angular testing is fun and easy until we have met complex dependencies, and setting up the `TestBed` becomes really annoying and time-consuming.
+Angular testing is fun and easy until you have met complex dependencies, and setting up the `TestBed` becomes really annoying and time-consuming.

 `ng-mocks` helps to bring fun and ease back allowing developers